Oder Valley Railway: History

-The line was opened in 1884.
-In order to provide a better link from the terminus at St. Andreasberg West to the centre of the town, from 1913 to 1959 a rack railway, the St. Andreasberg rack railway, was operated as a Kleinbahn between St. Andreasberg West to St. Andreasberg Stadt (town).
-It owned two cogwheel steam locomotives and two mountain railway passenger coaches, and picked up goods wagons at Silberhütte destined for the town station.
-A project by Prussian chief mechanical engineer, Georg Fichtner, from Berlin, to extend the railway line to Bad Harzburg was not realised.
+The line from Scharzfeld as far as Bad Lauterberg opened on 10 July 1884, with the section to St. Andreasberg-Silberhütte following on 1 November 1884.
+This station was located in the valley below the town itself and to establish a better connection to the town center the St. Andreasberg rack railway opened in 1913.
+It ran between the terminus of the Oder Valley Railway, now named St. Andreasberg West and St. Andreasberg Stadt (town).
+A project proposed by Georg Fichtner, a chief mechanical engineer from Berlin, to extend the railway line to Bad Harzburg, was not realised.

 A halt at Bad Lauterberg Kurpark was established in the early 1960s.

-Once railbuses became available, they soon took over the passenger services.
+Railbuses took over most passenger services in 1951 (initially Class VT 70, then Classs VT 95), although steam locomotives still hauled goods and special trains for winter sports.
 In 1963 ten pairs of trains ran daily on weekdays, and eight on Sundays.
 In addition there was a semi-fast service (Eiltriebwagen) from Bad Lauterberg to Göttingen.

 The rolling stock on the line consisted of Uerdingen railbuses and DMUs DB classes 628 and 624.

-When many German branch lines were closed down in the 1970s and the following years, the Odertal line gradually lost its passenger services, too.
+The rack railway closed in 1959 an from the 1970s the Oder Valley line gradually lost its passenger services, too.
 The closure dates for passenger services were as follows: